 One implication of our results is that the typical household may behave in a similarly languid fashion if market returns over the current decade drop below their historical average.
 In that event, the average household equity share is likely to fall, but by less than it would if households were racing for the exits.
 Thus, passive investment behavior promises to smooth out the swings in the average households asset allocations over time.

-Joseph Tracy is a vice president in the Domestic Research Function of the Research and Market Analysis Group; Henry Schneider, formerly an assistant economist in the function, is now a graduate student in economics at Yale University.
+About the Authors Joseph Tracy is a vice president in the Domestic Research Function of the Research and Market Analysis Group; Henry Schneider, formerly an assistant economist in the function, is now a graduate student in economics at Yale University.